 Please refer to the detailed fee and expense information found in the Undergraduate Catalog.
 In addition to the fees, there is a one time, non-refundable, $800 nursing entrance fee.
-Also, there is a $800 nursing program fee each semester, starting the Spring of the sophomore year.
+Also, there is an $800 nursing program fee each semester, starting the spring of your sophomore year.
 These expenses will be reflected in the calculation for your student financial aid award.

 Other projected expenses for the nursing student are: